-We're delighted to have a great review of one of our publications in this months Music Teacher magazine.
+We're delighted to have a great review of one of our flute solo publications in this months Music Teacher magazine.

 Suites No. 1 BWV 1007 and No. 2 BWV 1008 (flute solo) by J.S.
-Bach arranged by Clare Southworth for solo flute is available in three formats.
+Bach arranged by Astute Music's Flute editor, Clare Southworth

 ABRSM Grade 8 piece - 1st Movement from Suite No.2